 A solitary figure clad in dusky blue begins to move.
-Arising from stillness, the movements flow in a slow, continuous cycle — sinking, rising, pushing out, pulling back, turning.
+Arising from stillness, the movement flow in a slow continuous cycle — sinking, rising, pushing out, pulling back, turning.
 Almost imperceptibly, the viewer is drawn into the motion.
 When the cycle is completed, the figure pauses a moment — then picks up a sweater and disappears down the path.

-Meditation in Motion is a short lyrical film that introduces its audience to an ancient Oriental discipline — Tai Chi.
-Some 4,000 years ago in China, Emperor Yu ordered that a series of exercises called the Great Dances be performed to build fitness and health among his people.
-He felt that if stagnant waters become diseased, the same is true of inactive bodies.
+Meditation in Motion is a short lyrical film that introduces its audience to an ancient Chinese discipline — Tai Chi.
+Some 4,000 years ago, Emperor Yu ordered that a series of exercises called the Great Dances be performed to build fitness and health among the people.
+He felt that I stagnant waters become diseased, the same is true of inactive bodies.
 In the following centuries, many forms of exercise emerged.
 By the 15th century, Tai Chi Ch’uan had evolved as a unified system of exercise and meditation.

-Meditation in Motion enfolds its audience in a moment of quiet.
+Meditation in Motion enfolds the audience in a moment of quiet.
 It refreshes, delights, and frees the spirit.